CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 {: .note }
 > **Notice:** _Burglary_ states: "If the attempt fails, the character must face all automatic-attacks **alone**."
 >
-> **Definition:** "Alone" means "having no one else present" and "having no help or participation from others."
+> **Definition: alone ▶ adj. & adv.
+1** on one's own; by one's self. ◾ isolated and lonely. **2** only; exclusively.
 >
 > **Comment:** A character facing an attack "alone" means that the character must face the automatic-attack as though he were a one-character company, as stated in the "Rulings by Term, Burglary Attempts."
-This also means that the other characters in the company are not considered to have "faced" the attack (for purposes of _Dark Numbers_, etc.) nor would they be considered to have "defeated" the attack (for purposes of _King Under the Mountain_, etc.) if it were defeated.
+This also means that the other characters in the company are not considered to have "faced" the attack (for purposes of _Dark Numbers_, etc.) nor would they be considered to have "defeated" the attack (for purposes of _King Under the Mountain_, etc.) if it were defeated because the character facing the attack did it on their own.
+The other characters were excluded.

 #### Cruel Caradhras
  - _Card Erratum_: Replace "Minas Morgul" with "Imlad Morgul."